inside.ewu.edu

 Students will be exposed to fundamental and technical study of the law, policy, malpractice and liability regarding chemical dependency prevention and treatment practice.
 Strong focus will be on the contemporary issues of the field relative to current policy and the development of professional knowledge and skills that support ethical and effective practice.
 Application of ethics for chemical dependency clinicians.

 ADST 542.
-SCREENING AND ASSESSMENT OF CO-OCCURRING DISORDERS.
+SCREENING, ASSESSMENT, AND MENTAL HEALTH CONSULTATION OF CO-OCCURRING DISORDERS.
 4 Credits.

 ADST 544.
 TREATING CO-OCCURRING DISORDERS.
 4 Credits.